International news, comment and conference reports from a European perspective

 Martin Redbond - Editor M Redbond@aol.com

 Martin is a graduate in agricultural science from Leeds University.
-He has spent thirty years working in the crop protection industry for multinational and privately-owned agrochemical producers marketing pesticides, adjuvants, micronutrients and plant biostimulants.
+He has spent forty years working in the crop protection industry for multinational and privately-owned agrochemical producers marketing pesticides, adjuvants, micronutrients and plant biostimulants.
+During twenty years working for Sandoz, Martin held various sales, marketing, technical and regulatory management positions and developed and marketed products based on cyproconazole, dicamba and other active ingredients.

+He has considerable experience of setting up new distribution channels and facilitated the change that Sandoz made in the UK from using national distributors to direct marketing through a network of regional distributors.
 Most recently, Martin has been working within the contract research industry, creating pan-European project development plans for multinational clients.
 He has visited and worked with manufacturers in Japan, South Korea and India as well as throughout the European Union.
-Martin is the author of The Complete Guide to the Marketing of Agrochemicals in the EU and The Future of Crop Protection in the European Union both published by PJB Publications Ltd, Richmond, Surrey
+Martin is the author of The Complete Guide to the Marketing of Agrochemicals in the EU and The Future of Crop Protection in the European Union both published by PJB Publications Ltd, Richmond, Surrey .
+He has been editor of Crop Protection Monthly for the past eight years.

 Back to top